This page is still being written. Please check back from time to time.

 "Come up here" at the beginning of chapter 4, there is no more mention of the church until after Jesus

-returns.
+Old Testament, but they are never called the church.
 This is because the church is not involved in the judgements on the earth, which are described from

 chapter 4 onwards.